swigmaster/swigmaster.github.io/devlive-juillet21/setup/setup.md

     unzip devlive-hol.zip
 ```

 2. By this time your OKE cluster should be online and available.
+In necessary, wait a few more moments.
 Navigate to **Developer Services** --> **Kubernetes Clusters (OKE)** if you are not already on this console page.
 Click on your cluster name **cluster1** to open the cluster properties page.
 Locate and open the **Quick Start** shortcut link on the lower left navigation bar to open the **Quick Start: Deploy Sample App** instructions.

       ![Quick Start](images/Quick-Start.png)